+Industrial hemp is a versatile and sustainable resource that can be used in many industries.
 From hemp milk to hempcrete, hemp fiber, and biofuel, there are thousands of uses of the Cannabis Sativa plant.
-With the passing of the 2018 Farm Bill into law, which legalized hemp on a federal level, the hemp market is poised to become a multi-billion dollar industry.
+With the 2018 Farm Bill’s passing into law, which legalized hemp on a federal level, the hemp industry is poised to become a multi-billion dollar powerhouse.

-The reason why there is such a wide variety of industrial hemp products is that each component of the hemp plant can be used from the roots and leaves to the flowers and stalks.
+The reason why there is such a wide variety of industrial hemp products is that each component of the hemp plant can be used, from the roots and leaves to the flowers and stalks.
 Because of the various applications of the industrial hemp crop, harvesting methods and processing will depend on the final product.
-In this guide, we will talk about the different parts of hemp crops, how they are used to make various types of hemp products, and how they are processed.

 The Different Uses of Industrial Hemp

-The hemp leaves and flowers can be used for food products like teas.
-They can also be pressed for their rich seed oil.
+The hemp leaves and flowers can be used for food products like teas and can also be pressed for their rich seed oil.
 Hemp oil is extracted directly from hemp flower seeds.
-These seeds also have a variety of uses and are often sold in health stores as a superfood.
-They can take the form of supplement powders or be used in bread, beer, cooking oils, milk, and flour.
+These seeds also have a variety of uses and are often sold in health stores as a superfood; they can take the form of supplement powders or be used in bread, beer, cooking oils, milk, and flour.